Last updated by Julian – December 2018

 - Any UK government department

-We assisted the West Sussex group when they were called out for the Chichester floods, our members were involved in the 1987 hurricane clearup, and we were on standby on the night the Hampshire telephone network failed in 2002.
+We assisted the West Sussex group when they were called out for the Chichester floods, our members were involved in the 1987 storm clear up, and we were on standby on the night the Hampshire telephone network failed.
 Most of our group’s members saw in the new millenium in control rooms for the various Hampshire emergency services: No-one thought the computerised communications systems would fall victim to the ‘Millenium Bug’ (and they didn’t), but we were asked to be there just in case.
 The whole of Hampshire was on standby for the floods in Gloucestershire when power could have been disrupted over a major area.

 As emergencies are fortunately rare, we practice our skills by providing radio cover (on behalf of one of the user services) on all sorts of events: Horse rides, marathons, sponsored cycle rides, and long distance walks.